 After studying modern history at Cambridge University, Charles took a diploma in French politics at Grenoble University.
 Returning to London, Grant joined Euromoney, the financial magazine, in 1981.
 He moved to The Economist in 1986, where he wrote about the City.
 In 1987 he began a series of articles which exposed the County NatWest-Blue Arrow scandal, which led to two Department of Trade and Industry inquiries and a long criminal trial.

 In 1989 The Economist posted Charles to Brussels, to cover the European Community.
 In 1993 Charles returned to The Economist’s London office, soon becoming defence editor.
 His biography of Commission President Jacques Delors (Delors: Inside the House that Jacques Built, published by Nicholas Brealey) appeared in 1994.
 It was subsequently translated into French, Japanese and Russian.

 He was a director and trustee of the British Council from 2002 to 2008.
-He is a member of the international advisory boards of the Moscow School of Political Studies, the Turkish think-tank EDAM and the French think-tank Terra Nova.
-He is chairman of the Ditchley Foundation's programme committee.
+He is a member of the international advisory boards of the Moscow School of Civic Education, the Turkish think-tank EDAM and the French think-tank Terra Nova.
+He is a member of the Council of the Ditchley Foundation, and chairman of the foundation's programme committee.
 In 2004 he became a chevalier of France’s Ordre Nationale du Mérite, and in 2013 a Companion of St Michael and St George (CMG) "for services to European and wider international policy-making".

-His most recent CER report was on the impact of Russia and China on global governance.
-Charles is a regular contributor to the Financial Times, the International Herald Tribune and many other publications.
+His most recent CER report is How to build a modern European Union (2013).
+Charles is a regular contributor to the Financial Times, the International New York Times and many other publications.

 Charles Grant can be followed on twitter at @CER_Grant